 Sharon Page has performed in circuses, on stage and on TV on four continents with her trained pets.
 In addition to performing, her dogs have earned 119 titles, certificates and versatility awards in 14 different sanctioned dog sports.

-Sharon performed at the 2017 American Kennel Club National Championship in Orlando, FL, and returned in 2018 to serve as their first-ever Trick Dog judge.
-In 2019, Sharon and her dog Dash tied for second place in the USA & Canada in the AKC Virtual Trick Dog Competition.
+Sharon performed on stage at the 2017 American Kennel Club National Championship in Orlando, FL, and returned in 2018 to serve as the first national-level judge for the sport of Trick Dog.
+In 2019, Sharon and her dog Dash tied for second place in the USA & Canada in the invitational AKC Virtual Trick Dog Competition.
+The following year, Dash and Copper both got “outstanding performer” awards and Sharon won the “outstanding handler” award.

 Sharon earned her B.S. in Chemistry from the University of Michigan-Ann Arbor and her M.S.in Zoology/Animal Behavior from the University of Wisconsin-Madison.
 Her graduate research involved several exciting years studying and darting wild monkeys in Latin America.
 She is the Senior Content Developer at the biotech company where she has worked for sixteen years.